xan4k5/xan4ks/README.md

 -  Right now im learn C++
--  I do want to team up with someone in the near future.
+-  I do NOT want to team up with someone in the near future.